Graduate Certificate in Veterans Services

 Admission and Advisement

 Admission to the certificate program requires the applicant to submit an official transcript of his or her bachelor’s degree along with a completed application.
-Advising will be provided by the certificate coordinator, Kevin Dean.
+Advising will be provided by the certificate coordinator, Penny Coleman.

 While the 12 credits are fully transferable into the M.A. in social policy program, acceptance will require candidates to apply to the master’s degree program and complete the full admission process.
 Completion of the graduate certificate does not guarantee admission to the master’s degree program.